geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - take a look at your custom files to see if there are some changes (e.g. `localConfig.js`, `proxy.properties`)
 - Follow the instructions, in order

+## Migration from 2020.01.01 to 2020.02.00

+- eslint-plugin-import has been added in package.json and .eslintrc has been updated with a new rule that check that named imports are valid

 ## Migration from 2020.01.00 to 2020.02.00

 - The translations file extension has been changed into JSON.
 Now translation files has been renamed from `data.<locale>` to `data.<locale>.json`.
 This change makes the `.json` extension mandatory for all translation files.
 This means that depending projects with custom translation files should be renabled in the same name.
 E.g. `data.it-IT` have to be renamed as `data.it-IT.json`